nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 3c1.
 PlannerMD shows an error message and lists the clashing appointment(s).

       Use case resumes at step 2.

+**Use case: Filtering appointments**

+**MSS**
+1. Clinic receptionist wishes to filter through all appointments.
+2. Clinic receptionist enters the parameters to filter through the appointment records.
+3. The filtered results are displayed in the appointment list.

+    Use case ends.

+**Extensions**

+* 2a.
+The user does not specify any parameters when filtering through the appointment records.

+    * 2a1.
+All appointments in the appointment records are displayed in the appointment list.

+        Use case ends.

+* 2b.
+The users enters a parameter that is invalid.

+    * 2b1.
+An error message is shown, informing the user of an invalid parameter.
+    * 2b2.
+User enters the new parameters.

+        Steps 2b1-2b2 are repeated until the new parameters entered are valid.

+        Use case resumes from step 3.

+**Use case: Listing today's appointments**

+**MSS**
+1. Clinic receptionists wishes to view all of today's appointments.
+2. Clinic receptionists enters the `appt -l` command.
+3. All of today's appointments are displayed in the appointment list.

+    Use case ends.

+**Extensions**

+* 2a.
+The given command is invalid.

+    * 2a1.
+An error message is shown to the user.

+        Use case resumes at step 2.

 ### Non-Functional Requirements  <a name="nfr"/>